amaanparvezs/schnorr_zp/README.md

 This repository is an educational toy implementation created for learning and experimentation.

-Do not use this code in production systems, wallets, authentication systems, or security-critical environments.
+Do not use this code in production systems, authentication systems, wallets, or security-critical applications.